Guinnevere + Tubs

 To date, I have photographed more than 7,000 shelter animals, including Tubs.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Guinnevere Shuster won Humane Society of Utah in Murray, Utah a 2016 Holiday Wishes award.